QuickLogic-Corp/qorc-sdk/qf_apps/qf_mqttsn_ai_app/README.md

 for the Quickfeather platform using QORC-SDK.
 (Refer: https://github.com/QuickLogic-Corp/qorc-sdk)

-An AD7476 Analog-to-digital (ADC) sensor is added to this project.
+An AD7476 Analog-to-digital converter (ADC) is added to this project.
 The project uses ADC FPGA IP design from [s3-gateware].
 Communication interface for MQTT-SN messages uses the ASSP UART interface.